Date Syrup for Babies – Natural Sweetener for Infant Food

 Babies develop an instant liking for any edible item that is sweet in nature.
-But using and giving them everyday sugar or jaggery may not be the healthiest way to satisfy their needs.
+But using and giving them sugar or jaggery daily may not be the healthiest way to satisfy their needs.
 New moms are generally advised not to give sugar to babies up until they turn a year old.
 But, once your little one turns a year old, you can introduce them to the delicious sweetness of dates by making a delicious date syrup.
 Although it’s a natural sweetener, make sure not to add it to everything as it’s not recommended to enhance the taste of food items to get your baby to eat them.
-Let your child enjoy the natural flavours of different foods and dishes.
+If you’re wondering if date syrup for babies is safe, read on to find out!

 Benefits of Using Date Syrup for Infants